About Trains of Turkey.com

 - Make sure you understand the Creative Common License used to protect this site.
 Your contribution will fall under that licence.

 The Webmaster will cancel any editing that infringe these rules and bar the IP address of offenders.

-- : the French webmaster recognising the influence of German engineers in Turkey has opted for the White system.
+- : the French webmaster recognising the influence of German engineers in Turkey has opted for the German notation system, also know as UIC system.
 This system is also immediately recognisable by readers and avoid confusion between the British wheel notation and the French axle notation.